Tamoxifen (Nolvadex) has been used for over 40 years to treat hormone-receptor positive early, locally advanced and metastatic breast cancers.

 Taking tamoxifen for a longer time means a continued risk of health effects, such as endometrial cancer .
 For premenopausal women, tamoxifen may also impact fertility.

 Discuss the benefits and risks of taking tamoxifen for more than 5 years with your health care provider.

 For a summary of research studies on tamoxifen for early breast cancer, visit the Breast Cancer Research Studies section.

-Among cancer-free women who have a high risk of developing breast cancer (including those with atypical hyperplasia or lobular carcinoma in situ) tamoxifen can be taken to lower risk [66-67].
+Among women who have a high risk of breast cancer (but have not been diagnosed), tamoxifen can lower breast cancer risk .